kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 Additionally, this proposal is squarely focused on solving the needs of the Cluster Administrator.
 It is not intended to solve:
-1. Logging / error reporting for Network Policy
+1. Error reporting for Network Policy
 2. Kubernetes Node policies
 3. New policy selectors (services, service accounts, etc.)
 4. Tools/CLI to debug/explain NetworkPolicies, cluster-scoped policies and their
    impact on workloads.
+5. Cluster external traffic access control.

 ## Proposal